 Introduction 3

 Plain Language 3

 Stop Health Care Fraud!
 3

-Preventing medical mistakes 4
+Preventing Medical Mistakes 4

-Section 1 Facts about this fee-for-service Plan
+Section 1.
+Facts about this fee-for-service Plan 6

+General features of all Mail Handlers Benefit Plan Options

+General features of our Consumer Option

+Your Rights 7

+Your medical and claims records are confidential

-Section 2 How we change for 2009 9
+Section 2.
+How we change for 2010 8

+Program-wide changes 8

+Changes to this Plan.

+Changes to our Standard Option Only 8

+Changes to our Value Plan Only 9

+Changes to our Consumer Option Only 9

+Clarifications 9

-Section 3 How you get benefits
+Section 3.
+How you get benefits 10

+Identification cards

+Where you get covered care

+Covered providers

+• Covered facilities

+What you must do to get covered care

+Transitional care

+If you are hospitalized when your enrollment begins 12

+How to get approval for

+Your hospital stay

+Other services 14

-Section 4 Your costs for covered services
+Section 4.
+Your costs for covered services 15

-Copayment 16
+Copayment 15

-Cost sharing
+Cost-sharing

 Deductible

-Coinsurance
+Coinsurance 16

-If your provider routinely waives your cost
+If your provider routinely waives your cost 16

-Waivers
+Waivers 16

 Differences between our allowance and the bill

 Your catastrophic protection out-of-pocket maximum for coinsurance

 Carryover

 If we overpay you

 When Government facilities bill us

+When you are age 65 or over and do not have Medicare

-When you have the Original Medicare Plan (Part A, Part B, or both)
+When you have the Original Medicare Plan (Part A, Part B, or both) 22

+Section 5.
+Benefits 23

-Standard Option and Value Plan Benefits
+Standard Option and Value Plan Benefits 23

 Consumer Option Benefits

-Non-FEHB benefits available to Plan members
+Non-FEHR henefits available to Plan members 119

+Table of Contents

-Section 6 General exclusions - things we don't cover
+Section 6.
+General exclusions - things we don't cover 121

-Section 7 Filing a claim for covered services
+Section 7.
+Filing a claim for covered services 122

-Section 8 The disputed claims process.
+Section 8.
+The disputed claims process 124

-Section 9 Coordinating benefits with other coverage
+Section 9.
+Coordinating benefits with other coverage 126

-When you have other health coverage
+When you have other health coverage 126

 What is Medicare?

-• Should I enroll in Medicare?
+Should I enroll in Medicare?
+127

 The Original Medicare Plan (Part A or Part B)

 Private contract with your physician

 Medicare Advantage (Part C)

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) TDICARE A CHANDIA TO CHANI

 TRICARE and CHAMPVA

 Workers' Compensation

-Medicaid

 When other Government agencies are responsible for your care

 When others are responsible for injuries

+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP)

-Section 10 Definitions of terms we use in this brochure
+Section 10.
+Definitions of terms we use in this brochure 133

-Section 11 FEHB Facts
+Section 11.
+FEHB Facts 138

-Coverage Information
+Coverage information 138

 No pre-existing condition limitation

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

-Children's Equity Act 138
+Children's Equity Act

-When benefits and premiums start 139
+When benefits and premiums start

-When you retire
+• When you retire

-When you lose benefits 0
+When you lose benefits

-When FEHB coverage ends
+When FEHB coverage ends Upon divorce

-Upon divorce 140

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

-Getting a Certificate of Group Health Plan Coverage 140
+Getting a Certificate of Group Health Plan Coverage

-Section 12 Three Federal Programs complement FEHB benefits
+Section 12.
+Three Federal Programs complement FEHB benefits 141

+The Federal Flexible Spending Account Program - FSAFEDS 141

+The Federal Employees Dental and Vision Insurance Program - FEDVIP

+The Federal Long Term Care Insurance Program - FLTCIP 142

+Index 143

-Summary of benefits for the Value Plan of the Mail Handlers Benefit Plan - 2009 143
+Summary of Standard Option benefits for the Mail Handlers Benefit Plan - 2010 144

-Summary of benefits for the Standard Option of the Mail Handlers Benefit Plan - 2009
+Summary of Value Plan benefits for the Mail Handlers Benefit Plan - 2010 146

-Summary of benefits for the Consumer Option of the Mail Handlers Benefit Plan - 2009
+Summary of Consumer Option benefits for the Mail Handlers Benefit Plan - 2010 148

-2009 Rate Information for the Mail Handlers Benefit Plan 149
+2010 Rate Information for the Mail Handlers Benefit Plan 150